Labh Singh: Assassination of Inspector General Trilok Chand Katoch

-Freeing Harjinder Singh Jinda

-On 30 March 1987 Harjinder Singh Jinda, who had assassinated Lalit Maken, Arjun Dass, General Vaidya, and others, was being transported by police.
-15 KCF members, who were armed with submachine guns and pistols, surrounded a rouge police van and blocked the front and back with two vehicles.
-They demanded Jinda be released or they would open fire.
-Jinda was released and the militants fled.

 Sikh moral code

 In late March 1987 KCF issued a 13 policy Sikh moral code which all were to adhere to.
 The policies were to end dancing at weddings, end music at weddings, end to the wearing of non-traditional clothing, no tweezing of eyebrows for girls, no snipping of beards for boys, no baraats that include more than 11 people, no participation in Hindu jagratas or all-night prayers, no associating with Radhasoami Sikhs, no school uniforms that are not saffron black, and white and the end of the sale and consumption of meat, alcohol and tobacco.

 Those who did not respect the law were warned that they would be burnt alive.
 The code was largely followed.
 Sikh women began wearing traditional clothing and many meat, alcohol, and tobacco shops closed.
 Many restaurants brought in vegetarian items to the menu.
 Some did not follow the decree which put them in danger.
 Those who did not follow were forced to either pay off Sikhs or get security.
 Sikh leaders generally supported the decree.
 The enforcement of the decree in its first 2 months resulted in at least 6 killed, 60 shops burned, and complete or partial closure of 1,500 businesses.

 One survey found that there were no meat or cigarette shops between Amritsar and Phagwara.
 Famous restaurants that served meat had removed it from their menu and denied ever serving it.

 According to Assistant Deputy Inspector General of Police in Jalandhar A.S.
 Siddiqui the moral code had significant popularity among Sikhs especially those living in the p areas.
 He said, “Women seem to be pleased with it and there is also the fact that the AISSF has been on a massive recruitment drive through their amrit prachar (preaching of Sikh baptism) meetings.
 There is one meeting a day in the state, and after every meeting an estimated 200 youths pledge themselves to the service of the panth."

 Militants justified the moral code by saying, "No avatars, Hindu or Sikh, ever did these things.
 To eat meat is the job of rakshasas (demons) and we don't want people to become rakshasas."